Samkth123/KTH-md/CC.md

 - Culture and Social beliefs (ex if you are twitter, and want to change something must think of the social belief that its a free speech platform)

+#### Making your category even more specific
+Ex:
+Traditional --> Expanded/specific meaning
+Competitors --> Direct and indirect competitors
+- If plastic packaging company, our direct competitors are other plastic packaging companies but indirect competitors are for example alumiunium packaging company
+--> New entrants
+--> Name of your major competitor if in industry with one competitor

+Products --> substitutes

+Customer --> Purchasing decision maker (mabye not end customer)

+Distribution Channels --> Media, influencers

+The less generic and more specific you are the better your clients will view you.

+#### Concerns:
+How to prioritize everything?
+How many categories should you have?
+Will the framework be MECE?

+##### Concerns answered

+There are three thing to build on top of the 3C's:
+- Key decision makers